-Note 1

-Air Quality Standards 2011 (from EU Directive 2008/50/EC and S.I.
+Note 1 Air Quality Standards 2011 (from EU Directive 2008/50/EC and S.I.
 180 of 2011)

-6.2 Emergency Operations Scenario (UK EA Methodology)
+6.2 Emergency Operations (UK EA Methodology)

-The methodology, based on considering the statistical likelihood of an exceedance of the NO_2 hourly limit value assuming a hypergeometric distribution, has been undertaken at the worst-case residential receptor for the Facility Scenario.
-The methodology, based on considering the statistical likelihood of an exceedance of the NO_2 hourly limit value assuming a hypergeometric distribution, has been undertaken at the worst-case residential / sensitive receptor.
+Emissions from 63 of the 70 no. standby generators were assessed using the UK Environment Agency methodology.
+The methodology, based on considering the statistical likelihood of an exceedance of the NO2 hourly limit value assuming a hypergeometric distribution, has been undertaken at the worst-case residential receptor for the Facility Scenario.
+The methodology, based on considering the statistical likelihood of an exceedance of the NO2 hourly limit value assuming a hypergeometric distribution, has been undertaken at the worst-case residential / sensitive receptor.
 The cumulative hypergeometric distribution of 19 and more hours per year is computed and the probability of an exceedance determined.
-The results have been compared to the 98^{th} percentile confidence level to indicate if an exceedance is likely at various operational hours for the diesel generators.
-The results (Table 6 and Figure 4) indicate that in the worst-case year, the diesel generators can operate for the 79 hours per year before there is a likelihood of an exceedance of the ambient air quality standard (at a 98^{th} percentile confidence level).
+The results have been compared to the 98th percentile confidence level to indicate if an exceedance is likely at various operational hours for the diesel generators.
+The results (Table 5 and Figure 5) indicate that in the worst-case year, the diesel generators can operate for the 58 hours per year before there is a likelihood of an exceedance of the ambient air quality standard (at a 98th percentile confidence level).

-Table 6 Hypergeometric Statistical Results at Worst-case Residential Receptor - Emergency
+Table 5 Hypergeometric Statistical Results at Worst-case Residential Receptor - Emergency Operations Scenario